WordPress/openverse/documentation/meta/incidents/index.md

 ### Status

-- **Stabilization pending** - The incident is actively disrupting service
+- **Stabilization pending** - The incident is actively disrupting service.
 - **Stabilized** - The incident is no longer directly disrupting service.
 Root causes may still be unknown.
 - **Under investigation** - The root causes of the incident are being